The Problem with Invasive Plants

 Many invasive plants are attractive, and invasives like bush honeysuckle green up early in spring.
 However, they can spread so rapidly that they outcompete native plants like wildflowers and oak seedlings.
 Native plants form the foundation of the web of life.
 For example, the caterpillars of more than 500 different native butterflies and moths feed on oak leaves.
 Many of these insects are important food for baby birds.
 If invasive plants crowd out oak trees, for example, the entire food chain can suffer.

-Many Missourians make their livings directly from the land.
+Many Missourians make a living directly from the land.
 Invasive plants can negatively impact their livelihoods.
 For example, invasive plants can invade cattle pastures, reducing the amount of forage cattle have to eat.
 Invasive plants can prevent oak and hickory trees from growing, which impacts Missouri’s significant forest products industry.

 Hikers, hunters, anglers, boaters, birdwatchers, and others who enjoy Missouri’s outdoors have fewer opportunities for outdoor recreation when invasive plants degrade streams, hunting habitat, and other aspects of the natural world.
 Collectively, outdoor enthusiasts contribute millions of dollars to Missouri’s economy, but invasive plants threaten the outdoor industry.